LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 >
 > First you need to `import anorm.SqlParser._`

-Firt you need a `RowParser`, ie. a parser able to parse one row to a Scala value.
+First you need a `RowParser`, ie. a parser able to parse one row to a Scala value.
 For example we can define a parser to transforn a single column result set row, to as Scala `Long`:

 ```
 val rowParser = scalar[Long]